kyma-project/module-manager/README.md

 | Installs   | OCI image specification for a list of helm charts                                                             |
 | Config     | Optional: OCI image specification for helm configuration and set flags                                        |
 | CRDs       | Optional: OCI image specification for additional CRDs that are pre-installed before helm charts are processed |

+If `.Spec.Remote.` is set to `true`, the operator will look for a secret with the name specified by Manifest CR's label `operator.kyma-project.io/kyma-name: kyma-sample`.
+Follow the steps in [this guide](https://github.com/kyma-project/lifecycle-manager/blob/main/docs/developer/creating-test-environment.md#install-kyma-and-run-lifecycle-manager-operator) to create the required secret.
+This secret is used to connect to an existing cluster (target) for `Manifest` resource installations.

+For more details on OCI Image **bundling** and **formats**, refer to our [bundling and installation guide](https://github.com/kyma-project/lifecycle-manager/tree/main/samples/template-operator#bundling-and-installation).
+The component-descriptor generated from this guide could be used to independently build a `Manifest Spec` based on the OCI image specifications.

+>Note: [Lifecycle-Manager](https://github.com/kyma-project/lifecycle-manager#how-it-works) translates these layers from a `ModuleTemplate` resource on the Kyma control-plane and translates them automatically to a subsequent `Manifest` resource.
+>Alternatively you could use your own bundled OCI images.
+Please take care to conform to [.Spec.Config](https://github.com/kyma-project/lifecycle-manager/blob/main/samples/template-operator/config.yaml) format,
+> which corresponds to helm configuration and set value flags for an installation in `.Spec.Installs[].Name`.

+### Sample Resource

 ```yaml
 apiVersion: operator.kyma-project.io/v1alpha1